 Insufficient food could contribute to colony collapse disorder.
 If a colony can’t function (for various reasons: disease, pollution, starvation, uninhabitable conditions etc.) workers abandon it.
 The bees left behind often can’t take care of themselves, and this leads to what appears to be rapid death rates in the bee population.

-Our civilization is also capable of bringing bee populations to its knees.
+Our civilization is also capable of bringing bee populations to their knees.
 Urbanization and deforestation have a strong hand in the destruction of bee habitats (and again, their food sources).
+People are also far too hasty in destroying encroaching beehives instead of getting them professionally and humanely removed.

 These little guys (and girls) are an invaluable and wonderful part of our ecosystem.
 It does no harm to learn more about them so that the next time you see one you’ll be fascinated, rather than afraid.
 Be kind to them.
 We need them just as much as they need us.